Cerebral Palsy Related Claims

 CEREBRAL PALSY MEDICAL NEGLIGENCE

-There are a number of factors which could result in a child having cerebral palsy but if this is the result of negligent treatment on the part of a medical professional, you deserve to be compensated for the impact that this can have on your life.
-Jefferies Solicitors will assess the specifics of your case such as any issues which were involved with the birth as well as the impact that this has then had on you, or your child’s life.
+There are a number of factors that could result in a child having cerebral palsy but if this is the result of negligent treatment on the part of a medical professional, you deserve to be compensated for the impact that this can have on your life.

 Some issues which might occur during birth to cause cerebral palsy include: